Getting fundamental and price data for international stocks

 Prices are usually unbundled – ie you pay separate fees for every facility you want and pay exchange fees on top of that for every market where you want real-time data.
 Exchange fees can vary from US$1 per month to around US$70 per month, depending on the exchange.

 The cheapest comprehensive service seems to be Interactive Data’s eSignal, which has fairly good coverage throughout the Americas, Asia and Europe.
-End of day equity data for most meaningful global markets through this will cost you around US$45 per month, while real-time Level 2 data would cost you around US$150 plus exchange fees..
+End of day equity data for most meaningful global markets through this will cost you around US$45 per month, while real-time Level 2 data would cost you around US$150 plus exchange fees.

-But the full Reuters feed means that it’s most comprehensive and best quality data available to individual investors.
-If you’re not looking for real-time data, but want global historical end of day prices, another service called Reuters Datalink provides end of day data for around US$25 per month per region.
+If you’re not looking for real-time data, but want global historical end of day prices, another MetaStock service called DataLink provides end of day data for US$24.95 per month per region.

 Getting fundamental data for foreign stocks

 Getting good fundamental data is even more awkward than price data.
 As a general rule, it’s possible to get fundamental data for many markets going back around five years for free.
-Beyond that, you either need to pay or take the low-cost but time-consuming option of getting old annual reports and entering it in a spreadsheet yourself.
+Beyond that, you either need to pay or take the cheap but time-consuming option of getting old annual reports and entering it in a spreadsheet yourself.

 Getting any data at all beyond 10 years can be tricky although you will sometimes find providers who offer it for a specific market.
 For example, Sharescope is unusual in claiming 19 years of fundamental data for some UK stocks.